How I Reclaimed Pink Floyd

 “Surreal sonic wizardry.”

-But for me, Pink Floyd has always been a full-body experience, like standing in the front row of a concert and feeling the bass vibrate through you.
+But for me, they have always been a full-body experience, like standing in the front row of a concert and feeling the bass vibrate through you.

 Back in that student house, I felt harmonious, like I had a place in the universe.
 The storms within my head relaxed into gentle waves, rising and falling in time with my heart.
 We lay there in the and drifted to sleep in each other’s arms.